 We recommend that the initial configuration of SSPR is in a test environment.
 Start with a pilot group by enabling SSPR for a subset of users in your organization.
 See Best practices for a pilot.

-To create a group, see how to create a group and add members in Azure Active Directory.
+To create a group, see how to create a group and add members in Microsoft Entra ID.

 The following settings are required to enable SSPR along with recommended values.

 |SSPR Properties||Self-service password reset enabled||Selected group for pilot / All for production|